Swing trading refers to the medium-term trading style that is used by forex traders who try to profit from price swings.

 - You get sweaty and anxious when trades go against you.

-- You can’t spend a couple of hours every day to analyze the markets.
+- You can’t spend a couple of hours every day analyzing the markets.

 - You can’t give up your World of Warcraft raiding sessions.